SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/ticketing/Accessing_the_Ticketing_app.md

 ## Accessing the Ticketing app via the DataMiner Cloud Platform

-If you have been granted [remote access](xref:Controlling_remote_access) to a cloud-connected DataMiner System as a guest, you can connect as follows:
+If you have been granted remote access to a cloud-connected DataMiner System, you can connect as follows:

 1. Go to the public URL of the remote DataMiner System.
+See [Remote access](xref:Cloud_Remote_Access).

 1. Log on to the DataMiner Cloud Platform.
 See [Logging on](xref:Logging_on_to_the_DataMiner_Cloud_Platform#logging-on).